 Modification of surfaces with tethered/tetherable polymers is applicable to a variety of surfaces.
 Control of surface morphology can be achieved by patterning the initiator layer and subsequent graft polymerization.
 Further variation of surface morphology can be achieved by phase separation on the nanoscale thereby providing precision surface modification.

-Another advantage of surface-initiated ATRP is that it allows one to precisely design the morphology and property of the tethered polymer brushes.
-Indeed a gradient surface with varied grafting density or molecular weight has been successfully prepared by surface-initiated ATRP.
-(7)
+Another advantage of surface-initiated ATRP is that it allows one to precisely design the morphology and properties of the tethered polymer brushes.
+Indeed a gradient surface with varied grafting density and molecular weight of the tethered polymer chains has been successfully prepared by surface-initiated ATRP.
+(10)

 The dry layer thickness of the polymer brushes was controlled by polymerization time and/or initiator density on the surface.